ausdebating/constitution/constitution.rst

    #.
 Chair the meeting of the Australian Council
    #.
 Appoint another member of the committee to the Chair where they are unable to attend the tournament.
 In the first instance, this should be the Vice-President.
 Where the President does not make such an appointment, Council for that tournament may make the appointment.
    #.
 Act as a representative for the Association.

        #.
+This representative duty shall include representing the Association (and Australian Debating) at AIDA and WUDC meetings; or delegating that responsibility to another Australian debater.

+   #.
 Co-ordinate the activities of the committee.
    #.
 Be a signatory to any bank account of the Association.
    #.
 Assist a host university in seeking sponsorship.